ghuong/group-chat-server/README.md

 ## About

-This the Node.js (Express) server component for a real-time group chat web app.
-It exposes a [Socket.io](https://socket.io/) server, allowing clients to keep open a two-way socket connection through which they can broadcast messages to one another in real-time.
+This is the Node.js (Express) server component for a real-time group chat app.
+It exposes a [Socket.io](https://socket.io/) server, allowing clients to keep open a two-way socket connection through which they can broadcast chat messages to one another in real-time.
 There is a corresponding [React web client](https://github.com/ghuong/group-chat-client).

 ## Getting Started